mircobabini/wp-hook-sniffer/readme.txt

 === Plugin Name ===
-Contributors: jeffsayre
+Contributors: jeffsayre, mirkolofio
 Donate link: http://jeffsayre.com/2010/04/29/introducing-wordpress-hook-sniffer-a-developer-plugin/
 Tags: wordpress, wordpress mu, buddypress, developer plugin, action hooks, filter hooks Requires at least: WP 3.0
-Tested up to: WP 3.0.4
+Tested up to: WP 3.5.2
-Stable tag: 0.15
+Stable tag: 0.16

 The WordPress Hook Sniffer plugin is a tool for plugin developers that helps determine the sequence in which action and filter functions are fired.